[Here's a link to the first installment of this series.]

 Besides all that, we had to get special authentication papers called apostilles for every document we were going to submit.
 You can only get those in the states where the documents originated, but not at the U.S. Embassy in Paris, because the U.S. federal government does not keep records of things like its citizens' births, deaths, divorces, and marriages.
 Those are matters left for the individual states to deal with, and the U.S. states don't have embassies and consulates in other countries.

 We had never before been asked to have apostilles for our birth certificates.
 During all those years when we turned in birth certificates and information about our financial resources, nobody at the local government level had ever required or even mentioned them.
-The apostille is a document that resulted from a treaty signed by European counties including France, along with the U.S., Australia, and Canada, as a way to guarantee that documents handed issued on one country and handed over in another really are authentic and are not counterfeit.
-It's a special kind of international notarization, and the French national government in Paris and the court system requires them.
+The apostille is a document that resulted from a treaty signed by European counties including France, along with the U.S., Australia, and Canada, as a way to guarantee that documents issued in one country and handed over in another really are authentic and are not counterfeit.
+It's a special kind of international notarization, and the French national government in Paris and court system require them.

 To get the apostilles, I had to take or send my and my father's birth certificates, for example, to the office of the secretary of state in Raleigh, North Carolina.
 An official there would draft and sign the apostilles.
 In each case, the apostille I ended up getting was glued to the birth certificate to prevent the two pages from being separated.
 Each one required payment of a $10 fee by certified check or money order.

 I was not aware of any way able to get a money order or a certified bank check in U.S. dollars here in France.
 So I had to do all that in N.C., or have somebody do it for me.
-On one of my trips, I mailed everything in rather than make the 300-mile drive to Raleigh and back from my home town.
+On one of my trips, I mailed everything in rather than drive 300 miles to Raleigh and back from my home town.
 The original documents are mailed back to you if you send in a self-addressed, stamped envelope.
 In France, I didn't have any U.S. postage stamps, or any way I knew of to get any.
 So I had to go get them in the U.S. as well.
 For my mother's South Carolina birth certificate, the process was the same, but the fee was just $2.00.
 By the way, it's interesting that apostille is a French word but there's nothing in French on the document itself.

 There was one other solution.
 There are outfits that will obtain the apostilles for you and mail them to you in France.
 The one we contacted in New York wanted $200.00 per apostille.
 Yikes!
 We have nine apostilles for nine separate documents at this point.
 The fee was too high.

 Walt had the same issues for New York, or worse.
-Remember when I said that his parent's birth certificates were stamped "For genealogical research only"?
+Remember when I said that his parents' birth certificates were stamped "For genealogical research only"?
 They weren't certified, legal copies, because he was not allowed to obtain certified documents for his parents.
 It's the law there.
 And when Walt was in Albany, he learned that for uncertified documents you can't get an apostille.

-The solution was for him to draft sworn affadavits to the effect that the genealogy research copies were, to the best of his knowledge, his parent's authentic birth certificates.
+The solution was for him to draft sworn afadavits to the effect that the genealogy research copies were, to the best of his knowledge, his parent's authentic birth certificates.
 Those, along with his own birth certificate, had to be authenticated and notarized at the county level, and then he could get apostilles from the state government office in charge of issuing them.
 Isn't it strange that one branch of the state government wouldn't issue an apostille for a document from another office of the state government unless it had first been authenticated by the county government?

 Walt was lucky that he was born and grew up in the New York capital city, Albany.
 He was staying with friends and family there.
 All the state government offices are there.
 We don't really know if our parents' birth certificates need apostilles, but we know ours do.
-It was better to get the apostilles for everything while we were in the U.S. rather than find out later that we needed them and would have either to pay a large fee to get them sent here, or make another trip to the U.S. to get them.
+It was better to get the apostilles for everything while we were in the U.S. rather than find out later that we needed them and then we would either have to pay a large fee to get them sent here, or make another trip to the U.S. to get them.